- Waterfall hike followed by a soak in Tabacón’s hot springs

 After breakfast at your hotel, a private guide will show you a slice of Costa Rica's culture and history with a tour of museums and historical sites in San José.
 It begins with an orientation and drive through "the lungs of San José," La Sabana Metropolitan Park.
 Next, you'll take a walking tour through the historic Teatro Nacional, an opulent Neo-Classical building constructed in the late 19th century, which offers free guides on the hour (check the theater's events calendar to take in a performance this evening).

 Continue with a visit to one of the city's best museums like the Museo del Oro Precolumbino (Pre-Columbian Gold Museum), which holds the largest Pre-Columbian gold collection in all of Latin American.
 Or you can head to the Museo Nacional, housed in former military barracks, featuring a collection of important cultural artifacts as well as a butterfly garden.
 Then you'll head to the Universidad de Costa Rica, the oldest and most prestigious institution of higher learning in the country, the Corte Suprema de Justicia de Costa Rica (Supreme Court), and other points of interest, stopping along the way for a bit of souvenir shopping.
+For more ideas on how to spend your time in the capital city, read 24 Hours in San José.

 Day 3: Volcanos & Waterfalls